localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 2024-01-21T07:43:09.778  INFO --- [e_proxy_job)] Authress                   : Authress API Started on: http://authress.localhost.localstack.cloud:4566
 ```

-The extension runs at `http://authress.localhost.localstack.cloud:4566/`.
-You can now configure API calls to the authorization server by passing this URL as the Authress API URL.
+The Authress extension runs at `http://authress.localhost.localstack.cloud:4566/`.
+You can now configure API calls to the locally running authorization server specifying this URL as the `Authress API URL` in the Authress SDKs.
+In the following sections, we'll see just how to do that.

 ### Adding Authentication to your Application using Authress